Oxymetaphoric/milestone_project_3/README.md

 ### User Experience

 #### Front End

-The site will be styled using the materialise toolkit to provide a consistent and aesthetic UI.
-I will use template inheritance using Jinja and Flask in order to create pages that have a consistent and accessible layout with minimal code to ensure a good UX.
+The site's user interface will be designed using the Materialize CSS framework, ensuring a consistent and visually appealing appearance across all pages.
+To maintain a uniform layout and enhance user experience, I will implement template inheritance using Jinja2, Flask's templating engine.
+This approach allows for the creation of a base template containing common elements (such as header and footer), which can then be extended by individual pages.
+This method not only ensures consistency but also reduces code duplication, leading to more maintainable and efficient front-end development.

-#### Back end
+#### Back End

-I will utilise postgreSQL to build the multiple tables within the database that will be necessary
+For the database management system, I will employ PostgreSQL.
+This robust, open-source relational database will be used to create and manage multiple tables necessary for storing user data, game information, reviews, and the relationships between these entities.
+PostgreSQL's advanced features and reliability make it a good choice for handling complex queries and maintaining data integrity in a web application of this scale.

 #### Target Audience